-- Continued open lines of communication within the Fire Department as well as with the Township Board and its employees. - > A group of National Arts Honor Society students painted a mural of our new patch on the apparatus bay wall. - > Received a donation from the Holton/Twin Lake Lions Club of a Sthil "Cut off" saw. - ➤ Continued with the Muskegon Area Training Cooperative Group; this is a number of Fire Departments in Muskegon County who have chosen to begin offering and participating in joint training programs at no cost to the departments involved. - > Secured donations to build a "Saving Our Own" training prop behind the maintenance building and will be open for use by any department.
-This is the first of its kind in Muskegon County. - ➤ Held a successful Fire Prevention Open House with an attendance of over 600 citizens in 2 hours.
-(Believed to be the largest this year in Muskegon County for a 2 hour event). - The MI DNR Rural FD Grant to modify our ORV (Ranger 1273) is in the process of being fitted with the water pump, this will be completed before the end of the current fiscal year. - Completed the "Keep the Wreath Red" holiday safety program for the 6th year with no incidents. - Staffed Thunderbird Raceway successfully without major incident. - Purchased current employees new fire helmets, structural fire boots and the 1st "duel certified" rescue wildland gear (all this equipment was past the NFPA 10 year compliance standard) - Assisted numerous area departments with mutual aid including but not limited to fire suppression, water rescue, and vehicle extrication.
+- Continued open lines of communication within the Fire Department as well as with the Township Board and its employees. - ➤ Ran a successful "Fire Equipment Millage" campaign in the fall of 2017.
+These funds will help us purchase a new "front line" engine and retire the 22 year old engine (anticipated delivery of May 2019). - Achieved 365 days of guaranteed On Shift coverage, with no additional impact on the budget. - ➤ Continued with the Muskegon Area Training Cooperative Group; this is a number of Fire Departments in Muskegon County who have chosen to begin offering and participating in joint training programs at no cost to the departments involved. - As a department we had a total of 917 hours both fire and emergency medical related training topics. - Completed an ISO (Insurance Service Organization) audit, with the hopes of improving our overall ISO score, results should be delivered to the department in the first quarter of 2018. - Completed the "Saving Our Own" training prop behind the maintenance building and will be open for use by any department.
+This is the first of its kind in Muskegon County. - Held a successful Fire Prevention Open House with an attendance of over 600 citizens in 2 hours.
+(Believed to be the largest this year in Muskegon County for a 2 hour event). - ➤ Secured a MI DNR Rural FD Grant to replace ageing portable batteries and structural gloves for all firefighters (This is a 50/50 grant and will be purchased at the beginning FY 18-19). - > Completed the "Keep the Wreath Red" holiday safety program for the 7th year with no incidents. - > Staffed Thunderbird Raceway successfully without major incident. - Assisted numerous area departments with mutual aid including but not limited to fire suppression, water rescue, and vehicle extrication.

-denotes probationary FF
+\ denotes probationary FF

-denotes cadet
+\\ denotes cadet